 The six Trusts in this NHS joint venture are:

 By consolidating pathology services into a network of laboratories across a wider geographical area, the partnership will deliver significant efficiencies and benefits for patients, hospitals and GP surgeries.

-For more information on blood, urine and other pathology test please use the lab tests online website
+For more information on blood, urine and other pathology tests please use the lab tests online website.

 Phlebotomy (blood tests)